 By eliminating the focus on finding the “right” or “wrong” answer, these materials aim to generate discussion centered on the implications of each possibility.
 Culture is subjective in nature, so it is beneficial for the instructor to also weigh in and explain their viewpoint, especially if it is different from the one presented in these materials.
 In the end, the scenarios are tools to increase pragmatic knowledge, intercultural competence, greater dialogue and overall awareness.
 Reflecting on the experience, whether it be lived or hypothetical, is essential to strengthen one’s intercultural abilities.
 To further contextualize the events that have taken place, many scenarios provide a Culture Note and a Language Note (placed before or after a judgment task) as an additional resource, and many also include a Reflection task that can be used for guided discussion and further expansion on the topic in the classroom.

 Instructors should consult the Instructor’s Manual for further context, including project credits and an updated list of scenarios in the App.
-Specific ideas for classroom and tutoring contexts-of-use are planned to be added to this page.
+For specific ideas for classroom and tutoring contexts-of-use, follow the link to the Pedagogical Guide in the next section of this page.

 Chinese Flagship Culture Initiative Principal Investigator and Project Director

 Julio Rodríguez, University of Hawai‘i

 Instructional Design Team Leads

 Yea-Fen Chen, Indiana University

 Charles Egan, San Francisco State University

 Tianyu Qin, University of North Georgia